remipassmoilesel/self-hosted-k8s/README.md

 This documentation assumes that you already have virtual machines:

-- With a public static IP address
+- With an accessible static IP address
 - Running Ubuntu Focal Fossa 20.04 LTS
 - With root SSH access without password